EthanTristanLeeDude/RPLIDAR_Python_Project/README.md

 # RPLIDAR_Python_Project
 This code demonstrates how to interface with the RPLIDAR A1M8 from Slamtec using Python.

-The initial version of the code does the following:
+RPLIDAR_stream.py does the following:

 1. Uses the serial, struct and serial libraries.
 2. Uses hex encoded strings to send commands to the RPLIDAR unit (start_scan is the only one being used initially).